WAMPUS

 “Yeah.”

-Then Kelly said, “You remember when we were invited for dinner and she said, ‘Just waiting for you before I bless the food’… and he said, ‘You don’t need me for that’?”
+“You remember at dinner,” Kelly said, “when she bowed her head and said, ‘Just waiting for you before I bless the food,’ and he told her, ‘You don’t need me for that’?”

-I leaned forward, resting my arms on the table.
+I leaned forward, arms on the table.
 “That’s the devil of Dennis.”

-She looked up at me, searching my face.
+She looked at me, searching.
 “What you mean?”

 “I mean that’s his charm.
 That’s his curse.
 He ain’t evil.
 But he don’t believe in anything.
 And that’s dangerous.”

-Kelly didn’t answer.
-But I saw it.
-In her eyes.
-The knowing.
+Kelly didn’t answer, but I saw it in her eyes.
+That look.
+That knowing.

 “You get a man who don’t answer to nothin’,” I said.
 “No God.
 No love.
 No future.
 He’s free.
 But what’s that worth?
 Who’s he tied to?
-Who’s gonna pull him back when he’s fallin’?”
+Who’s gonna pull him back when he’s at life’s edge?”

-I sat there for a long time.
+I sat there a long time.
 Watching her.
 Thinking about Yvette.
 Thinking about Dennis.
-Thinking about how sometimes you don’t need red eyes or horns to meet the devil.
+Thinking about how sometimes you don’t need horns or a pitchfork to meet the devil.

-And you don’t even know it ‘til it’s too late.
+Sometimes he’s just your friend.
+Close enough to touch.
+And you don’t realize it ‘til it’s too late.

 And why it mattered, I don’t know.
 But I kept thinking about how he left with her without even knowing her name—and how he’d never care to know.
 The only name he had was the one she gave the stage: Man Eater.
 And in my head the tune followed, that slick, bouncing chorus about a woman who chews men up, swallows them whole, and never looks back.
 It looped until I almost believed it was written for her.